Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 - *Download RDP file* - this option is available only for Windows VMs and attempts to download RDP file for the remote connection to the Windows VMs;

 ## Create Linux Virtual Machine
-To create a new Linux VM do the following:
+To create new Linux VM do the following:
 - go to the *Virtual Machines page* and click on the CREATE VM icon in the upper left corner;
 - fill in the form on the next opened *Create Virtual Machine window* and click on the CREATE icon:
 ![](../../../assets/images/vms/3-vm.png?classes=border,shadow)